9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Homeowners selling their home without an agent

 Homeowners who are selling their home without the help of a realtor are not doing so by accident.
-Although many agents mistakenly think negatively of FSBOs, they are often ambitious homeowners who simply want the best for themselves and their families.
+Although many agents wrongly think negatively of FSBOs, they are often ambitious homeowners who simply want the best for themselves and their families.

 Dear (FSBO Seller),